 CPAP Recall Product Liability Lawsuit Evidence

 The Philips CPAP recall has led to thousands of plaintiffs in the MDL CPAP class action in Pennsylvania.
 Every CPAP lawsuit is complex and needs to be supported by expert medical and scientific evidence.
-But plaintiffs’ experts have done a great job of finding the evidence that links CPAP to a cancer and a host of other problems.
-These scientific studies are establishing a concrete link between the inhalation of PE-PUR foam particles and any type of cancer or other physical injury or condition.
+But plaintiffs’ experts have done a great job of finding the evidence that links CPAP to cancer and a host of other problems.
+These scientific studies establish a concrete link between the inhalation of PE-PUR foam particles and any type of cancer or other physical injury or condition.

 What Are Expected CPAP Settlement Amounts?